mark-herrmann/cry-sad-ts/README.md

 ## License

-This project is licensed under the AGPLv3. \
+This project is licensed under the MIT License. \
 [See License](LICENSE.txt)